ncpa0cpl/rc-simple-carousel/README.md

 ## But why?

-There is already many Carousel components out there, so why bother with making a new one?
+There is already many Carousel components out there, so why a new one?

-The answer is simple, I needed to quickly add a Carousel to a website I was working on, and out of a few libraries I tried none was working out of the box.
-(I couldn't be bothered to troubleshoot them and find out why all slides of the carousel I was trying to make are rendered vertically when I specified in the props that I want it horizontal or why is the layout of it all over the place even though I imported all the css files, etc.) Out of frustration I made this component here.
-End of story.
+The answer is simple, as I've been trying out different carousel libraries out there, none really worked for me out of the box.
+Each had some problems with properly rendering, and who has the time to troubleshoot some third party lib?
+So here we are.

 ## Installation